motishaku/Simple-Meme-Generator/README.md

 * Base templates upload system.

 ## Database
-As default, a SQLite database is being used, in order to setup MYSQL database instead, all you have to do is install pymysql driver and change the app configuration value to:
+By default, a SQLite database is being used, in order to setup MYSQL database instead, all you have to do is install pymysql driver and change the app configuration value to:
 > mysql+pymysql://username:password@mysql-address/db_name

 ## Todo